 Medical expenses can add up quickly with a critical illness and many people don’t have an emergency fund large enough to cover these expenses.
-This is why you may opt to add critical illness coverage.
+This is why you may opt to add a critical illness rider.

 Accelerated Death Benefit Rider

 On most convertible term life insurance policies, this rider is included automatically (for free) or offered at a nominal cost.
 The policy states how much of the death benefit would be available before death and it’s usually capped at $250,000 to $500,000.

 While this tragedy would not result in loss of income, it could still bear financial hardship for a grieving family in regards to taking off work and funeral expenses.